mcpmessenger/server/README.md

-# MCP Server – Technical Product Requirements Document (PRD)
+# Slash / MCP Server – Technical Product Requirements Document (PRD)

 ## Quick Command Cheat-Sheet
 Natural-language phrases that MCP's Smart Chat can understand today.
 Use the words **then**, **and**, **and then**, a period, or a semicolon to chain steps—the parser will split them automatically.